SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 #### Data
 This sub-repository is used to store the downloaded ERA5 ensemble data and to provide detailed instructions for processing them.

-* "Data_Treatment.R": R codes for processing the downloaded data
+* "Data_Treatment.R": R script for processing the downloaded data
-* "IPCC-WGI-reference-regions-v4_R.rda": An R data file provided by [Iturbide et al. (2020)](https://essd.copernicus.org/articles/12/2959/2020/essd-12-2959-2020-assets.html) for identifying the Arabian Pennisula region (ARP).
+* "IPCC-WGI-reference-regions-v4_R.rda": an R data file provided by [Iturbide et al. (2020)](https://essd.copernicus.org/articles/12/2959/2020/essd-12-2959-2020-assets.html) for identifying the Arabian Pennisula region (ARP)

 ## Data
 ### Abstract